autorope/donkeycar/docs/parts/controllers.md

 ### Charging PS3 Sixaxis joystick

 For some reason, they don't like to charge in a powered usb port that doesn't have an active bluetooth control and os driver.
 So a phone type usb charger won't work.
 Try a powered linux or mac laptop usb port.
 You should see the lights blink after plugging in and hitting center PS logo.

+After charging, you will need to plug-in the controller again to the Pi, hit the PS logo, then unplug to pair again.

 ### New Battery for PS3 Sixaxis joystick